 When we think of God doing impossible things, we often think of Him overcoming painful challenges.
 But there are other things that threaten us; other ways in which we need supernatural rescue.

 Mountaintop experiences can be particularly challenging.
-It is on the mountaintops the illusions of self-dependence is most easily believed.
-It is easier to think we actually do control circumstances, and that circumstances can make us happy.
+It is on the mountaintops the illusions of self-dependence are most easily believed.
+It is easier to think we control circumstances and that circumstances can make us happy.

-The superior way to perceive the mountaintops is to see them as opportunities to grow in faith apart from the world’s mirage.
+The superior way to perceive the mountaintops is to see them as opportunities to grow in faith.
 To see the mountain simply as an additional opportunity for stewardship.
 A greater responsibility to use our influence to advance God’s kingdom.
 Jesus told his disciples it was virtually impossible to live on the mountaintop of riches and serve God’s kingdom at the same time.
-When his disciples expressed dismay, Jesus answered that “With God, all things are possible.”
+When His disciples expressed dismay, Jesus answered that “With God, all things are possible.”